itsmebonny/pacsproj/README.md

 - `notebooks/ModelTester.ipynb`: notebook that, given a model already trained, shows how to test it on the train and test geometries;

 These notebooks can be used out of the box, without any modification by simply running all the cells.
 The dataset generation notebooks work the same as the scripts already presented, so the interested reader can refer to the previous sections for further information.
+The notebook that solves Stokes is here just as a proof of concept, as it should need a few tweaks in order to solve the problem correctly.

 The model tester notebook shows how to test a model on the train and test geometries.
 The user can modify the variable `path` to choose the model to test.
 The notebook will compute the errors for all the train and test geometries.
 It is also possible to test the network on a single geometry by modifying the variable `graphs_folder` to the path of the folder containing the graphs of the geometry to test and the variable `new_graph` to the name of the graph to test.